huggingface/huggingface_hub/docs/hub/security.md

 ### How to use User Access Tokens?

-There are plenty of ways to use a User Access Token to access the Hugging Face hub, granting you the flexibility you need to build awesome apps on top of it.
+There are plenty of ways to use a User Access Token to access the Hugging Face Hub, granting you the flexibility you need to build awesome apps on top of it.

-- User Access Tokens can be used **in place of a password** to access the Hugging Face hub with git or with Basic authentication
+- User Access Tokens can be used **in place of a password** to access the Hugging Face Hub with git or with basic authentication
-- User Access Tokens can be passed as a **bearer token** when calling the Hugging Face APIs
+- User Access Tokens can be passed as a **bearer token** when calling the [Inference API](https://huggingface.co/inference-api).
 - User Access Tokens can be used in the Hugging Face Python library:

 ```python